-The highest recorded counts of Hawaiian monk seals were made in 1957-1958 (mean of 56 seals), but within a decade, the seals had essentially disappeared.
+The highest recorded beach counts of Hawaiian monk seals were made in 1957-1958 (mean of 56 seals), but within a decade, the seals had essentially disappeared.
 Only one seal was seen during an aerial survey in March 1968 (Kenyon, 1972).
 Seals were observed at Midway Islands occasionally and only in low numbers during the 1980s.
 In the 1980s, the Navy requested FWS to take an active role in wildlife management at Midway.
 During 1982, over 250 civilian personnel replaced the military personnel for facilities maintenance.
 NMFS was added to that management regime in 1988 when the Navy entered into a cooperative agreement, resulting in the creation of an "overlay" national wildlife refuge managed by FWS and the Naval Air Station.

 In the early 1990s, seals began to appear in increasing numbers, mostly immigrants from PHR and Kure Atoll (Eberhardt and Eberhardt, 1994), and births increased.
 This situation continued until 1996 when the Navy transferred the atoll to the FWS.
 The FWS immediately closed almost all of the atoll's beaches to human access to reduce the potential for monk seal disturbance.
 The FWS entered into an agreement with a contractor to maintain the island's infrastructure and assist with runway operations.
 The contractor was allowed to operate diving, fishing, and ecotour concessions, with a maximum of 100 guests and 100 contract workers theoretically allowed on the island at any one time, which is still the maximum number of people allowed on the island.
 The concessions never reached the planned numbers of island guests, and the contractor withdrew from the agreement in 2002.
-Today, the FWS has a small staff and volunteer presence at the atoll and there is a contractor effort attempting to manage critical support needs of about 50 people living on this island to maintain commercial emergency airport operations.
+Today, the FWS has a small staff and volunteer presence at the atoll and there is a contractor to manage critical support needs of about 50 people living on this island to maintain commercial emergency airport operations.

-Since 1995, mean beach counts have increased steadily, with an estimated abundance in 2002 of 62 seals (Laniawe and Del Bene, pers. comm.).
+From 1995 to 2000, mean beach counts increased steadily, and have declined thereafter.
+Similar to the Kure subpopulation, recent cohorts have experienced low juvenile survival.
 During 1997-2000, the Hawaii Wildlife Fund conducted a three year, year-round, monk seal population monitoring program at Midway as recommended in the Midway recovery action plan (Gilmartin and Antonelis, 1998).
-This time period covered the post-Navy occupation, pre-ecotour operations and through the first two years of the contractor-operated tour activities.
+This time period covered the post-Navy occupation, preecotour operations and the first two years of the contractor-operated tour activities.
 Observations detected the high rate of migrations between Midway and the neighboring atolls of Kure and PHR (Gilmartin et al., 1999).
 Beach counts doubled and number of births increased during these years, and births were documented for the first time on the human-occupied Sand Island.
 Additionally, a high fraction of hauled-out seals was documented using the north and east fringing reefs during good weather and sea conditions.
 Immigrations to the atoll and increased hauling on Sand Island were attributed to the reduction in human disturbance following the FWS beach closures.
 Midway has a higher fraction of transient seals than any other NWHI site because of its proximity to Kure and PHR (Gilmartin et al., 1999).
-Survival of the 2000 and subsequent cohorts has been low, which has raised concern about further recovery of the sub-population.